K-cermak/Enplated-MVC/README.md

 | **Number of Files** | 48 👌                   | 4589 🤷                      |
 | **Supported DB** | MariaDB, MySQL, SQLite 👍   | MariaDB, MySQL, SQLite, PostgreSQL, SQL Server 👌 |

 - Laravel is suitable for huge projects with dozens of people working on them.
-Then Laravel makes sense.
 Enplated MVC is suitable for small to medium projects and although it doesn't offer the same features as Laravel, it is much faster, smaller, and much more intuitive.

 #### Is Enplated MVC based on OOP?